0800 197 6026 Get help now

 Managing your money and budgeting for your business

-This section gives some useful hints and tips to help you make the right decisions.
+This section gives some useful hints and tips to help you to help you plan ahead and manage your business finances.

 Planning ahead

 Business income and outgoings can vary from month to month.
-They depend on a number of things including the time of year and competition from other businesses.
-There are also unexpected events, such as the loss of a major customer, that could affect your business income.
-These things can make it hard to pay bills on time or repay debts.
+They depend on a number of things, including the time of year and competition from other businesses.
+Unexpected events, such as the loss of a major customer, can also affect your business.
+These things can make it difficult to pay bills on time or repay debts.

-It is important to set aside some of the money from when your business income is higher, to cover bills and debts when business income is lower.
-You could open up a second business bank account to keep this money separate from everything else.
-Setting up a business overdraft can also help you cope with differences in business income over the year.
+It is important to try to set aside some money when your business income is higher, to cover bills and debts when your business income will be lower.
+Consider opening a second business bank account to keep this money separate from everything else.
+Setting up a business overdraft can also help you cope with fluctuations in business income over the year.

 Business bank accounts